Economic history of Turkey: Erdoğan years

 In the early 21st century, the economy of Turkey had relatively strong growth, above the average of the 1990s.
 It has become one of the world's emerging economies and one of the fastest growing countries in the world with a strong industrial base caused by an economic boom in the 2000s.
 In addition, Turkey's economic situation was relatively prosperous during the 2008 financial crisis.
-The Turkish government has developed a series of macroeconomic policies in accordance with the new economic plan and the Turkish government has used the new government structure and cooperated with the International Monetary Fund, which has led to some good effects, including reducing the unemployment rate, higher education level, and increasing life expectancy.
+The Turkish government developed a series of macroeconomic policies in cooperation with the International Monetary Fund, which has led to a reduction in the unemployment rate, higher education levels, and an increased life expectancy.
 As a result, real GDP growth made Turkey one of the fastest growing countries in the 2000s.
-Turkish geopolitical strategy and geography are extremely important as it is the crossroads connecting Europe and Asia.
 Turkey is a founding member of the Organization of Economic Cooperation and Development, a member of the G20 and the NATO, and a candidate for the European Union.

 According to data from the Turkish Statistical Institute (TurkStat), Turkey's gross domestic product (GDP) declined by 2.4% in the fourth quarter of 2018, following a 1.6% contraction in the third quarter, marking the country's first recession in nearly a decade.
 This downturn was influenced by a currency crisis exacerbated by deteriorating relations with the United States, particularly after U.S. sanctions were imposed in response to the detention of American pastor Andrew Brunson.
 The Turkish lira depreciated significantly during this period, losing nearly 30% of its value against the U.S. dollar in 2018.
 The sharp depreciation increased the cost of servicing foreign-denominated corporate debt, leading to financial strain for many companies.
 Additionally, inflation surged, with the Consumer Price Index (CPI) rising by 25.24% year-on-year in October 2018, the highest rate in 15 years.